JCPuchalt/c-elegans_smartLight/README.md

 This code is developed for assessing:
-[1] "Active backlight for automating visual monitoring: an analysis of a lighting control technique for Caenorhabditis elegans cultured on standard Petri plates" PLOS ONE Copyright (c) 2018 A.Sánchez, J.Puchalt, P.Martorell and S.Genovés
+[1] "Active backlight for automating visual monitoring: an analysis of a lighting control technique for Caenorhabditis elegans cultured on standard Petri plates" PLOS ONE Copyright (c) 2018 UPV and Biopolis.
+A.Sánchez, J.Puchalt, P.Martorell and S.Genovés

-UPV and Biopolis license.

 ### Hardware description on [1]